Geoff Lloyd: After Absolute (2017–present)

 Lloyd made a return to commercial radio in early 2018 with Geoff Lloyd's Hometown Glory, an interview series for Union JACK, featuring guests from comedy, music and entertainment.
 The show returned for a second run in the summer.

-Since leaving Absolute, Lloyd has established himself as a regular cover presenter for BBC Radio, standing in for Danny Baker, Adrian Chiles and covering the breakfast show on BBC Radio 5 Live, and covering various late-night programmes on BBC Radio 2, and on BBC Radio 6 Music.
+Since leaving Absolute, Lloyd has established himself as a regular cover presenter for BBC Radio, standing in for Danny Baker and Adrian Chiles, covering the breakfast show on BBC Radio 5 Live, and covering various late-night programmes on BBC Radio 2 and BBC Radio 6 Music.

-On 11 May 2019, Lloyd began presenting on BBC Radio 5 Live at short notice as a temporary replacement for the sacked Danny Baker (his second sacking from Radio 5).
-Lloyd's introduction included, "We have some top-notch Polyfilla this morning covering the cracks.."

 Writing and television

 Lloyd has written for Channel 4's TFI Friday, BBC One's Comic Relief, Chris Addison's Cakes and Ale show at the Edinburgh Festival Fringe, and Dave Gorman: Modern Life is Goodish.
 He was a columnist for The New Day, and has written for the New Statesman and Huffington Post.

 In 2009 and 2010, Lloyd worked alongside Annabel Port on a Channel 5 fan show for the drama series FlashForward.
 Titled FlashForward Friday, the online show was a weekly review on the latest episode of the series following its broadcast on Channel 5.

 From 2011 to 2013, Lloyd and Port hosted seasons 1–3 of Thronecast, a Sky Atlantic television series reviewing the latest episodes of HBO's Game of Thrones.

 In 2018, Lloyd created and co-produced a comedy talk-show format, 'Am I Normal?', hosted by Sara Pascoe and Aisling Bea, and broadcast on BBC Radio 2.

-Lloyd has appeared several times on the Channel 4 show Richard & Judy; as a commentator on Big Brother's Little Brother with Dermot O'Leary; and as a celebrity contestant on the game shows Eggheads, and Win, Lose or Draw Late.
+Lloyd has appeared several times on the Channel 4 show Richard & Judy; as a commentator on Big Brother's Little Brother with Dermot O'Leary; and as a celebrity contestant on the gameshows Eggheads and Win, Lose or Draw Late.